build-systems/toolbox/README.md

 # About

 What do we do at BuildSystems?
-We help AEC developers and Homeowners build sustainably and affordably.
+We help AEC developers and homeowners build sustainably and affordably.

 ## Why did we build this toolbox?
 Germany is known for pushing green tech, such as solar panels and wind turbines, through public subsidies.
 But did you know that there are also many subsidies for energy-efficient construction?
 Although these subsidies are attractive, navigating the bureaucracy can be incredibly challenging.